-2. Online learning & teaching pedagogy;
+- 2. Online learning & teaching pedagogy;

 - 3. Online facilitation skills/approaches;

 - 4. Encouraging online interaction;

 - 5. Community of online educators.

-Further, the findings indicated that both online educators and online students found that interpersonal professional skills and clear communication were key features of effective teaching online.
+Further, the finding indicated that both online educators and online students found that interpersonal professional skills and clear communication were key features of effective teaching online.

-In phase two, we examined the literature around teaching online and conducted literature synthesis.
-Following this we published literature our report called Teaching online is different: critical perspectives from the literature (Ní Shé, Farrell, Brunton, Costello, Donlon, Trevaskis, Eccles, 2019).
-The report examined literature about online teaching since 2010 and examined the roles and competencies which effective characterise teaching online, as well as approaches to supporting the professional development of online educators.
+In phase two, we examined literature the around teaching online and conducted literature a synthesis.
+Following this we published our literature report called Teaching online different: is critical perspectives from literature (Ní Shé, Farrell, Brunton, Costello, Donlon, Trevaskis, Eccles, 2019).
+The report the examined literature about online teaching since 2010 examined the roles and competencies which characterise effective teaching online, as well as approaches to supporting the professional development of online educators.